Creative-Tech-Days-ECVD-2020/Creative-tech-calendar/README.md

 # o-pen

-An application allowging students to confirm their attendance.
+An application allowing students to confirm their attendance.
 This application works thanks to RFID scanner link to MQTT broker.
 This project use `npm` and `yarn`.
+You can run this project with docker.

 ## Commands